Get insider access

 Noticeable difference: 0.1dB

-The low-bass value is calculated by averaging the amplitudes of each frequency within the low-bass region.
-The final value is then reported relative to our target amplitude of 90dB.
+We calculate the low-bass value by averaging the amplitudes of each frequency within the low-bass region.
+We then report the final value relative to our target.

-Since the low-bass region is where the most thump and rumble in sound come from, a headphone with a negative low-bass value would be perceived as lacking in low-end thump and rumble, and conversely, a headphone with a positive low-bass value may be perceived as having too much low-end and thump.
-It should be noted that some users may prefer a bit of an elevated low-bass since it could increase the visceral feel of the headphones on certain tracks.
+Since most of the thump and rumble in sound comes from the low-bass region, you may perceive headphones with a negative low-bass value as lacking this sound.
+Conversely, you may perceive headphones with a low-bass response above our target curve as having too much deep thump and rumble.
+Some users may prefer a bit of an elevated low bass since it could increase the headphones' visceral feel on certain tracks.

 When it matters: Melodic bass instruments have most of their fundamental frequencies in this range.
-This is where the 'body' and 'punch' of the bass sits.
+This is where the bass' 'body' and 'punch' sit.

 Good value: +/-3dB